Bulk contact import

 Use one of the following field separators to indicate multiple values in a field: | , \n

-Submit the name of the natural person here.
-Rember it's best practice to use full names, no abbreviations like 'R.T.
+name Provide the name of the natural person here.
+Remember, it's best practice to use full names; no abbreviations like 'R.T.
 Register' are allowed for some registries in the name field

 addressLine